 This policy seeks to reflect the design principles which the community believes will help to achieve this aim.
 They reflect the outcome of consultations with all age groups and of community organisations.
 The overall aim is to protect the Parish so that it retains its character within a unique and distinctive Parish.
 This can be achieved by the use of the planning system to respond sensitively to the wide range of historic buildings, structures, landscapes and archaeology situated within the Parish.
 These assets form many of the key characteristics of the Parish, and future development should seek to enhance, reinforce and preserve this distinctive historic environment.
 New buildings should contribute to the achievement of sustainable development, consequently it is important to reduce the environmental impact of new development and the energy costs to new occupiers.
 Works to improve the performance of traditional buildings should be compatible with their building technology.
 The biggest challenge facing the future of the Parish is to balance the desire to protect its character with the need for it to grow and evolve in a sensitive and proportionate manner in order to sustain the community and its facilities.

-for it to grow and evolve in a sensitive and proportional manner in order to sustain the community and its facility.
 The results of the NDP Questionnaire overwhelmingly support the need for policies that will preserve the historic, cultural and visual characteristics of the Town.
 The policy items listed are the result of extensive consultation with the residents of the Town.